 Even if you don't have your own high speed connection, you may be able to take your laptop somewhere there is a wireless connection available.

 Be sure your wireless adapter is turned on.
 Some computers have a switch that allows you to turn off your wireless adapter to protect your computer from unauthorized access.
-I know Toshiba computers are (or were) shipped with this switch turned off.
+I know Toshiba computers are shipped with this switch turned off.
 Look at the diagrams that describe all the buttons, switches and connectors on your computer ... if you have such a switch makes sure it is turned on ... if you do have a such a switch there's usually also a light showing that it is turned on ... learn to recognize it and check that it is on before trying to connect.
-If you don't have a switch the turning the wireless adapter on/off is probably controlled by one of the function keys.
-On some machines you also need to hold down the Fn key at the same time.

-If you hover over the icon you see:
+If you click on the icon you see:

 Suggested next choices: